ReVanced-Extended-Community/Community-Guides/revancedextended wiki/ytm-guide.md

 **b)** Download and install the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-(If you get an error saying "App not installed as app isn't compatible with your phone/tablet." or "App not installed.", it likely means that your device is not supported by the RVX Manager.
+(If you get an error saying "App not installed as app isn't compatible with your device." or "App not installed.", it likely means that your device is not supported by the RVX Manager.
 Refer to the [YTM troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/ytm-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for further instructions.)